IrisDuMutel/ATIMini40_software/README.md

 - ATImatrices.m: Script containing the conversion matrices from voltages to lbf/lbf-in.
 This is the matrix to be used.
 An additional conversion is needed to obtain forces and torques in N and N-m.
 - readCSV_n_plot2.m: reads CSV file and plots forces and torques
-- readCSV_n_plot3.m: reads CSV file and plots forces and torques fromatted by DAQ_acquire_Voltages_GUI2.py
+- readCSV_n_plot3.m: reads CSV file and plots forces and torques fromatted by DAQ_acquire_Voltages_GUI2.py.
+Be careful when setting the value for QTimer, If chosen too small, the GUI may crash or a delay may be noticed on the display.

 ### [Log files](MATLAB/LogFiles)
 - test500g.csv: file obtained using cal_mat from Python\NI_USB_6008\ni_daq_6chan_continuous.py